 In our purpose-built Visitor Centre we can provide education about recycling and information about how to reduce your waste.
 We offer schools and higher education students a waste education programme focusing on waste minimisation and recycling activities.
 Our Education and Communications Manager, in partnership

 with Leeds City Council waste advisors, can provide advice on reducing, reusing and recycling school waste and waste at home or in offices.
 Please use the contact us facility on this website to find out more.

 We offer group tours for approximately two hours at the RERF Facility, to obtain a booking form please email Leeds.firstname.lastname@example.org.

 School Fact Files

-In partnership with Leeds City Council we have prepared 5 School Fact Files to accompany school visits to the RERF.
-These can be used pre or post visit to the RERF and have been designed to complement the national curriculum.
-These can be downloaded via the links below.
+In partnership with Leeds City Council we have prepared 5 Secondary School Fact Files aimed at 11- 16.year olds.
+The Fact Files have been designed to complement the national curriculum and are are to accompany school visits to the RERF.
+They can be used pre or post visit to the RERF and are available to download below.

 Jobs and Training

 We have started working with local colleges and job agencies to help local people get the skills to seek jobs on the project.
 We need workers.
 More than three hundred temporary jobs were created during the construction of the facility and 58 permanent posts – both technical and non-technical.
 We also run apprenticeships, work placements and work experience schemes.